AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 ### Configure the extension

-After you install the [!DNL Audience Activation] extension, you need to log into your Commerce Admin and complete the following:
+After you install the [!DNL Audience Activation] extension, you must log into your Commerce Admin and complete the following:

 1. On the _Admin_ sidebar, go to **[!UICONTROL System]** > _[!UICONTROL Services]_ > **[!UICONTROL Commerce Services Connector]**.